 New mothers may experience urinary problems shortly after childbirth, where urine may inadvertently be passed out when laughing or coughing due to weakening of the pelvic floor muscles during pregnancy.
 This is usually caused by the stretching of the bladder during pregnancy and delivery.

 You can prevent spillage by wearing sanitary pads or protective underwear.
 Performing daily kegel exercises to strengthen your pelvic floor muscles can also help to gradually reduce the occurrence of incontinence over time.
 However, if the problem doesn’t go away after 6 weeks or gets too disruptive, it may be pointing to another medical condition – you should seek help from a doctor.

 7. Pain During Sexual Intercourse

 It takes time for your body to heal after your delivery, so it’s best to wait a while before having sexual intercourse.
 Usually, your vagina takes about up to six weeks to heal completely.
 However, after this, you may still experience discomfort or pain when having sex, especially if you are nursing your baby.
 Due to the pain and emotional changes, this may also reduce your libido.
 Since this issue can affect your sexual relationship with your partner, it would help greatly to share your feelings with him so both of you can deal with the issue together.

 These physical changes that your body experience are all part and parcel of the incredible journey of motherhood, and you’re not in this alone.
 Get the support of your loved ones, and learn to embrace and accept all the ups and downs that come with bringing a new life into this world.

-However if the pain gets too unbearable or disruptive, don’t feel embarrassed to speak to a doctor and lactation consultant to treat your condition and help you along the way!
+However, if the pain gets too unbearable or disruptive, don’t feel embarrassed to speak to a doctor and lactation consultant to treat any postpartum conditions and help you along the way!